Caroline Takamine Beach

 Caroline Fields Hitch Takamine Beach (August 5, 1866 – November 25, 1954) was an American socialite and philanthropist.
-She married Japanese chemist Takamine Jōkichi in 1887, and in 1935 donated a shrine in Arizona to the Roman Catholic Diocese of Tucson in his memory.
+She married Japanese chemist Jokichi Takamine in 1887, and in 1935 donated a shrine in Arizona to the Roman Catholic Diocese of Tucson in his memory.

 Early life

 Caroline Field Hitch was born in Fairhaven, Massachusetts (some sources give Falmouth as her birthplace), the daughter of Ebenezer Vose Hitch and Mary Beatrice Fields Hitch.
 Choreographer Agnes de Mille was her relative, through "an intricate series of family marriages" (de Mille's uncle, politician Henry George Jr., was Hitch's brother-in-law).
 Hitch is sometimes referred to as de Mille's aunt, and her life fascinated the young de Mille.
 "There was an aura sanctioned and blessed about her that no one ever questioned," de Mille wrote in 1978.
 "She had the kind of presence that made everyone rise, men of course, but women too, and without knowing who she was, not only in Japan but everywhere she went.
 Her tact, her courtesy, became legendary, A welcome from Takamine-san, no matter what your age, was like a diplomatic recognition.
 She was the supreme example, the Queen."